-IF YOU HAVE ANY QUESTIONS CONCERNING THE FOLLOWING, PLEASE SEND US AN EMAIL AND WE WILL RESPOND.
+IF YOU HAVE ANY QUESTIONS, PLEASE SEND US AN EMAIL AND WE WILL RESPOND.

 SOUTH ETOBICOKE-MISSISSAUGA INTEGRATED PUBLIC TRANSIT PROPOSAL

 FOR SOUTHERN ETOBICOKE, CITY OF TORONTO May 2016 Rev.